strimzi/strimzi-kafka-operator/HACKING.md

 `make all` command can be used to triger all the tasks above - build the Docker images, tag them and push them to the configured repository.

-During the make, Maven is used for packaging Java based applications (i.e. Cluster Operator, Topic Operator, ...) and the `mvn` command can be customized setting the `MVN_ARGS` environment variable before launching the `make all`.
-For example, it can be used to avoid running the unit tests just setting `MVN_ARGS=-DskipTests`.
+`make` invokes Maven for packaging Java based applications (that is, Cluster Operator, Topic Operator, ...).
+The `mvn` command can be customized by setting the `MVN_ARGS` environment variable when launching `make all`.
+For example, `MVN_ARGS=-DskipTests make all` can be used to avoid running the unit tests.

 ## Pushing images to the cluster's Docker repo